7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Policies.md

 Ensure compliance of resources | Control access to resources Does not restrict actions | Manages User actions at different scopes - does restict on Azure Resources

-- Policy Definitions - Defined in a .json to describe business ruls to control access to resources
+- Policy Definitions - Defined in a .json to describe business rules to control access to resources
 - Policy Assignment - Scope of a policy can effect
-- Policy Parameters - Values passed into Polcy definition so POlices are mote flexiable for re-use
+- Policy Parameters - Values passed into Polcy definition so Polices are more flexiable for re-use
 - Initiative Definitions - A collection of policy definitions, assignable to enforce compliance

 `Overview -> Policies - Compliance` To view compliance across a scope.